 At E3 2015, Microsoft announced that they would be adding Xbox 360 backward compatibility to the Xbox One.
 While many people were excited, I didn’t think much of it at the time.
 That may be because I never owned an Xbox 360, so I didn’t have a library of games that I wanted to go back to.
-I also remember people not be satisfied with backward compatibility for the original Xbox on the Xbox 360.
+I also remember people not being satisfied with backward compatibility for the original Xbox on the Xbox 360.
 Add to this the issues of games releasing slowly, publishers having to agree to have their games released, and some major technical challenges during the preview phase.
 It sounded like a nice feature to have but something that would be forgotten in less than a year.
 We are now eleven months removed from the launch of this endeavor, and I’m glad to say I stand corrected.

 The program launched with 104 titles of varying quality last November.
 It was a good start, but it would have been a very disappointing end.
 There were some great games in the lineup, such as Mass Effect and Super Meat Boy, but it was barely scratching the surface.
 There are now somewhere between 250 and 260 games that are backward compatible on Xbox One, and the selection remains great.
 For the majority of this year, games have been added at a weekly clip.